LoganHyslop/LoganHyslop.github.io/_pages/cv.md

 Organizational
 ======
-  * During Winter 2022-2023, together with [Jacob Swenberg](https://www.math.ucla.edu/~jaswenberg/), I will be co-organizing the participating number theory seminar at UCLA, (likely) following the Berkeley lectures on p-adic geometry.
+  * During Winter 2022-2023, together with [Jacob Swenberg](https://www.math.ucla.edu/~jaswenberg/), I am co-organizing the [participating number theory seminar](https://www.math.ucla.edu/~jaswenberg/ntlearning/) at UCLA, following the Berkeley lectures on p-adic geometry.

   * During Fall 2022, I organized a reading group on the first chapter of Lurie's Higher Algebra together with some friends at my school.